Dismiss Modal

 To care for your incisions:

-• Wash them gently with warm water and a mild soap once it's OK with your surgeon to do so.
+• Wash them gently with warm water and a mild soap once it's okay with your doctor to do so.
 Gently pat them dry.
 Don't soak the incisions or keep them in water, such as in a bathtub, hot tub, or swimming pool.

-• To help prevent infection, don't use any lotions or creams near the incisions, unless your healthcare provider tells you to do so.
+• To help prevent infection, don't use any lotions or creams near the incisions, unless your doctor tells you to do so.

 Featured in